ncatlab/nlab-content/pages/10078.md

 Mathematically the key step here is a [[Mellin transform]] -- introducing a "[[Schwinger parameter]]" -- which realizes the [[Feynman propagator]] $\Delta_F(x,y)$ as a [[path integral]] for a [[relativistic particle]] travelling from $y$ to $x$.

 This worldline formalism is equivalent to the traditional formulation.
-It has the conceptual advantage that it expresses the [[Feynman perturbation series]] of [[perturbative  quantum field theory]] manifestly as a [[second quantization]] of its particle content given explicitly as the [[superposition]] of all 1-particle processes.
+It has the conceptual advantage that it expresses the [[Feynman perturbation series]] of [[perturbative  quantum field theory]] manifestly as a [[second quantization]] of its particle content given explicitly as the [[superposition]] of all 1-particle processes and the calculational advantage of automatically summing over subsets of Feynman diagrams related by exchange of external legs, thus maintaining permutation symmetry and explicit gauge invariance of on-shell amplitudes.

 The worldline formulation of QFT has an evident generalization to higher dimensional [[worldvolumes]]: in direct analogy one can consider summing the [[correlators]]/[[n-point functions]] over [[worldvolume]] [[theory (physics)|theories]] of "higher dimensional particles" ("[[branes]]") over all possible worldvolume geometries.
 Indeed, for 2-[[dimensional]] branes this is precisely the way in which [[perturbative string theory]] is defined: the [[string scattering amplitudes]] are given by the analogous "worldsheet formalism" known as the [[string perturbation series]] as the sum over all surfaces of the [[correlators]]/[[n-point functions]] of of a 2d [[SCFT]] of central charge 15.